-Phillips Park is maintained year-round by full time staff employed by Liverpool City Council.
-General maintenance tasks undertaken in the park, and their frequency, are outlined below:
+Phillips Park is maintained l year-round by full t ime staff employed d by Liverpool City ( Council.
+General maintenance task s undertaken in the park, and their free quency, are outlined d below:

-- rioral maintenance tacke undertaken in the park, and their nequency, are estimated below. inspecting the park for litter 4 days per week (Monday, Wednesday, Saturday, Sunday).
-Bins are emptied 5 days a week (Monday, Wednesday, Friday, Saturday, Sunday). mowing the field of play once per week and the surrounds every three weeks. renovation of the sports fields (aeration, scarification, top-dressing) in spring-summer applying herbicide as needed, with two broadleaf weed sprays per year. fertilising four times a year pathways cleared or blown weekly. garden and tree maintenance as needed for regular servicing every 3 weeks. large scale under pruning and mulching once per year in winter. watering of the sports field 3 times per week in summer, and twice a week in spring and autumn. deep watering gardens once per week inspecting play equipment weekly (Level 1 inspection), every four weeks (Level 2), and yearly (Level 3 external inspection) spraying pests three times a year.
+Ge General maintenance tasks undertaken in the park, and their frequency, are outlined below: inspecting the park for litter 4 days per week (Monday, Wednesday, Saturday, Sunday).
+Bins are emptied 5 days a week (Monday, Wednesday, Friday, Saturday, Sunday). mowing the field of play once per week and the surrounds every three weeks. renovation of the sports fields (aeration, scarification, top-dressing) in spring-summer applying herbicide as needed, with two broadleaf weed sprays per year. fertilising four times a year pathways cleared or blown weekly. garden and tree maintenance as needed for regular servicing every 3 weeks. large scale under pruning and mulching once per year in winter. watering of the sports field 3 times per week in summer, and twice a week in spring and autumn. deep watering gardens once per week inspecting play equipment weekly (Level 1 inspection), every four weeks (Level 2), and yearly (Level 3 external inspection)

+spraying pests three times a year.

 Other maintenance tasks include line marking in carparks, installation and repair of bollards, and lighting, etc. All other park maintenance tasks are done as required.

-Cleaning of the Lurnea Community Hub is carried out to the below timetable.

-Area Frequency

-Community Centre

-Multi-Purpose Room including the office space.
-Monday to Friday - time varies

-Meeting Room , ,

-Boardroom

-Café toilets 3x Monday to Friday - time varies

-Recreation/Events toilets Tuesday and Thursday - time varies

-2.12 Revenue and costs

-The costs of maintaining Phillips Park exceed income from use of the park, with an approximate cost recovery of 67%.

-Approximate annual revenue from use of Phillips Park in 2022-23 is \$112,000 and is derived from:

-Licence agreements for use of Phillips Park

-Café agreement

-Hire of sports fields by seasonal sporting groups and casual hire by Casula Public School

-Hub room/space hire:

-- Casual - Active Fest - Young people sports

-- Matavai Multicultural arts and activities Permanent Collective Leisure Soniers wellbeing and soci - Permanent Collective Leisure Seniors wellbeing and social group Global Islamic Youth Centre cultural programs and activities

-Direct major ongoing costs associated with Phillips Park include:
+Cleaning of the Lurnea Community Hub is carried out to the following timetable: Community Centre, Multi-Purpose Room (including office space), Meeting Room, Boardroom: Monday to Friday □ Café toilets: Monday to Friday Recreation/Events toilets: Tuesday and Thursday.
+2.12 Revenue and costs The costs of maintaining Phillips Park exceed income from use of the park, with an approximate cost recovery of 67%.
+Approximate annual revenue from use of Phillips Park in 2022-23 is \$112,000 and is derived from: Licence agreements for use of Phillips Park Café agreement ☐ Hire of sports fields by seasonal sporting groups and casual hire by Casula Public School Hub room/space hire: Casual - Active Fest - Young people sports Matavai - Multicultural arts and activities Permanent - Collective Leisure - Seniors wellbeing and social group Global Islamic Youth Centre - cultural programs and activities Direct major ongoing costs associated with Phillips Park include: